Wampumgate: Attempt to investigate campaign contributions

 The Chippewas engaged Phoenix attorney and longtime Babbitt confidant Paul Eckstein to act as an informal liaison with Babbitt.
 Eckstein later became incensed when Babbitt hinted to him at a private meeting that the decision to turn down the tribes was influenced by campaign contributions from the opponents.
 Janet Reno denied the independent counsel right to probe broader campaign fund-raising issues in the Clinton administration.

 Response from the Clinton Administration

-President Clinton supported Bruce Babbitt in his overruling regional Interior officials.
-Records from the Interior Department showed that the office of Harold Ickes, then Pres Clinton's Deputy Chief of Staff, did in fact contact Babbitt's aides about the Hudson project.
+President Clinton supported Bruce Babbitt in his overruling regional officials from the Department of the Interior.
+Records from the Interior Department showed that the office of Harold M. Ickes, then President Clinton's Deputy Chief of Staff, did in fact contact Babbitt's aides about the Hudson project.
 In addition, Donald Fowler, chairman of the Democratic National Committee, made phone calls to senior Interior Department staff on behalf of the opposition and there were numerous contacts between Interior staff and lobbyists and officials from the opposing tribes.
 One prominent lobbyist, Patrick O'Connor, spoke directly with President Clinton in Minneapolis about the matter, triggering calls to the White House from Air Force One by Bruce Lindsey.
 O'Connor later contacted Ickes directly regarding Hudson.